-Ms. Brown responded that small talk and social gathering is okay.
-The problem is a majority discussing city business, such as if five of you happen to be at Peet's and discuss last night's meeting.
+Ms. Brown responded that small talk and social gatherings are okay.
+The problem is a majority discussing City business, such as if five Panel members happen to be at Peet's and discuss last night's meeting.

 Panel member Elsesser asked for some clarification.
 He mentioned that the topic of this panel is business.
-Having a conversation with another panel member about his specific business is fine.
-But if the conversation steers about what this panel is doing, such as what do you think about the strategic plan, which is a different topic.
+Having a conversation with another Panel member about his or her specific business is fine.
+But if the conversation steers to what this Panel is doing, such as what do you think about the strategic plan, that is a different topic.

-Ms. Brown said yes, she meant city business.
+Ms. Brown said yes, she meant City business.